Rebecca Johns: Early career

 Rebecca Johns grew up in northern Illinois and attended Antioch Community High School.
-She then attended University of Missouri at Columbia, where she majored in Journalism and English (1993).
+She then attended the University of Missouri at Columbia, where she majored in Journalism and English (1993).
 Johns has written for several notable publications, including Mademoiselle, Woman's Day, Self, Cosmopolitan, the Chicago Tribune, Ladies' Home Journal, the Harvard Review, the Mississippi Review and Ploughshares.

 Novels

 Icebergs

 Johns is the author of Icebergs (2006) (ISBN 1582344981), which opens in Canada during World War II with a harrowing plane crash.
 Crewmember Walt Dunmore returns home, but his life and those of his family are forever altered by the damage the tragedy causes.
 Icebergs follows Walt and his family from Canada to the United States through multiple generations, with the past casting a shadow over their lives.
 Icebergs was a finalist for the 2007 Hemingway Foundation / PEN Award for first fiction and a recipient of the Michener-Copernicus Fellowship.